PatrickJS/awesome-angular/README.md

 * [angular-animations-explorer](https://github.com/williamjuan027/angular-animations-explorer) - A resource to showcase the different animations that you could do with Angular.
 * [ngx-notation-reveal](https://github.com/namitoyokota/ngx-notation-reveal) - Angular component to add rough notation animation when element is visible.
 * [ngx-typed2](https://github.com/shiv-source/ngx-typed2) - An Angular Typing Animation Library.
+* [ngx-count-animation](https://github.com/hm21/ngx-count-animation) - A package that elegantly animates number changes, creating a visually engaging transition from one value to another, perfect for counting or displaying real-time data updates.

 #### Calendars